Updated March 31, 2026

 - Workers' compensation is required in New York for businesses with 1+ employees, with exemptions for sole proprietors of one-person businesses and some ministers and clergy.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, so lease review is part of the buying process for many auto parts stores.
+- Most commercial leases in New York require proof of general liability coverage, so lease review is part of the buying process for many auto parts stores.

 - Commercial auto minimum liability in New York is $25,000/$50,000/$10,000 if the business uses vehicles that fall under that requirement.